unic/estatico-nou/README.md

 To run all tests in every package we can call `lerna run test`.
 For a specific one we can use `lerna exec --scope estatico-stylelint -- npm run test`.

-The `estatico-core` package is meant as a demo project.
+The `estatico-boilerplate` package is meant as a demo project.
 I has the main packages specified as dependencies and Lerna links them locally.
-So a change to `estatico-stylelint` will immediately be available in `estatico-core`.
+So a change to `estatico-stylelint` will immediately be available in `estatico-boilerplate`.